-3. Contemporary gene flow, a key factor for population sustainability by transplanting a large number of individuals, with a high transplant density, and spatially randomizing the sources (Kirchner et al. 2006; Colas et al. 2008; Zavodna et al. 2015; Maschinski & Albrecht 2017).
-The patterns of gene dispersal in the new recruits is expected to reflect this design.
-However, different factors may influence gene dispersal, such as life history traits (e.g. seed and pollen dispersal abilities), pollinator service, management interventions, and population demographic dynamics, in terms of survival, flowering and recruitment (Hardy et al. 2004; Raabová et al. 2015; Van Rossum et al. 2015; Benthien et al. 2016).
-Restricted seed or pollen dispersal may lead to spatial genetic substructuring of populations, with individuals at close geographic proximity being more genetically related, and to local (biparental) inbreeding (Vekemans & Hardy 2004; Van Rossum & Triest 2006).
-3.A.
-Estimation of gene dispersal in translocated populations in practice
+Contemporary gene flow among populations and gene dispersal within populations are key factors for long-term population sustainability (Weeks et al. 2011; Ottewell et al. 2016).
+The translocation in the field must be designed to optimize random mating and cross-pollination by transplanting a large number of individuals.
+And, transplant density must be high and sources spatially randomized (Kirchner et al. 2006; Colas et al. 2008; Zavodna et al. 2015; Maschinski & Albrecht 2017).
+The patterns of gene dispersal in new recruits are expected to be reflected in the translocation design.
+However, different factors may influence gene dispersal, such as life history traits (e.g., seed and pollen dispersal abilities), pollinator service, management interventions, and population demographic dynamics, in terms of survival, flowering, and recruitment (Hardy et al. 2004; Raabová et al. 2015; Van Rossum et al. 2015; Benthien et al. 2016).
+Restricted seed or pollen dispersal may lead to spatial genetic substructuring of populations (individuals at close geographic proximity may be more genetically related) and to local (biparental) inbreeding (Vekemans & Hardy 2004; Van Rossum & Triest 2006).